joshunrau/MplusLGM/README.md

 ### Step 2: Group-Based Trajectory Modeling

-Next, we will use group-based trajectory modeling (GBTM) to determine the optimal class structure for this data.
+Next, we will use group-based trajectory modeling (GBTM) to determine the optimal class structure for this dataset.
 The fitGBTM function can be used to fit GBTM models from a minimum to a maximum class.
 This function returns a list of MplusObjects, the fit indices of which can be examined using the getFitIndices function.

 ```
 # Run GBTM models